Falk (short story): Plot

 Falk is the owner of the only tugboat in the harbor.
 He is in love with the niece, and suspects the narrator-captain of being a rival.
 He refuses to service the captain’s vessel.
 Falk briefly hijacks the Diana so as to keep the girl away from his presumed competitor.
 Falk’s suspicions are unfounded, and the narrator, after demonstrating he has no designs on the niece, agrees to support Falk’s proposal to wed the girl.
-A contretemps arises when Falk insists that a lurid episode from his past be first exposed: He had once murdered a man while on board a stranded ship, and resorted to cannibalism to survive.
-Captain Herman, the girl’s uncle, at first finds this fact so repellent he refuses to give his consent, but ultimately relents.
+A contretemps arises when Falk insists that a lurid episode from his past be first exposed: he had once murdered a man while on board a stranded ship, and resorted to cannibalism to survive.
+Captain Hermann, the girl’s uncle, at first finds this fact so repellent he refuses to give his consent, but ultimately relents.
 The couple is happily joined in marriage.